mindbat/track2-functional/Functional.md

 ## Sets

-Sets are a datastructure that can only contain unique elements.
+Sets are a data-structure that can only contain unique elements.
 We construct a set with the `set` function which takes in some other sequence.

 ```clojure